AS-2021-2022/AS-2021-2022/API.md

     }
 }
 ```
-When "params" field is empty, the server doesn't need to send it.
+When "params" field is empty, the user doesn't need to send it.

 #### GENERIC SERVER RESPONSEThis API call should be used whenever user wants
 A)